 Oracle's two major index types are Bitmap indexes and

 B-Tree indexes.
-B-Tree indexes are the regular type that OLTP systems
+B-Tree indexes are the regular type that OLTP systems make

-be used primarily for data warehouses.
+primarily for data warehouses.

 Columns that have low cardinality are good candidates (if the cardinality of a